 Most occupants in Texas bus crash were wearing seat belt: NTSB

+Most - if not all - of the occupants of a bus transporting churchgoers from a retreat in Texas were wearing their seat belts at the time of the crash, according to the NTSB.
 While the driver and front-seat passenger were equipped with standard three-point seat belts, the rear passenger seats were equipped with lap-only belts, said NTSB Investigator-in-Charge Jennifer Morrison at a press conference Friday.
-Only one passenger on the bus - 64-year-old Rose Mary Harris - survived, according to authorities.

 Add your comments below